glimmerphoenix/WikiDAT/README.md

 data storage.
 Support for PostgreSQL will be available soon (code is being ported).
 Additional support for unstructured data with MongoDB is also planned.

+### Ongoing changes

+The toolkit is currently being migrated to Python 3 (v 3.4.2).
+The bulk of this task is already done but the codebase should still be thoroughly tested to ensure proper functioning and absence of bugs.
+Likewise, all documentation is undergoing a complete update to reflect the new changes for execution under Python 3.

 ### Required dependencies